MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/tvos.md

 **Objective-C**

-Insert the following line to start the SDK in the project's **AppDelegate.m** class in the `applicationDidFinishLaunching` method.
+Insert the following line to start the SDK in the project's **AppDelegate.m** class in the `didFinishLaunching` method.

 ```obj-c
 [MSAppCenter start:@"{Your App Secret}" withServices:@[[MSAnalytics class], [MSCrashes class]]];